nexusstreamon/kegel-apex-power-app/README.md

 ## Overview

 This is a fun and engaging game application designed to help users strengthen their pelvic floor muscles through a structured 12-week Kegel exercise program.
 The app incorporates a timer and game elements to make consistent training more enjoyable and trackable.
 Its a simple application that stores the information in ~localstorage of modern browsers.
-The app intervals are scientifically researched and the data of the research can be downloaded and viewed in excel sheet format included in the research section of the repository.
+The app intervals are scientifically researched and the data of the research can be downloaded and viewed in excel sheet format included in the repository.

 ## How to Use.
 Navigation Flow: